The French didn’t invent the corkscrew, (tire-bouchon) pronounced Teer-boo-shown. We can thank Samuel Henshall from England for that.

 But perhaps the most famous wine bottle opener and the preferred corkscrew of servers, bartenders and sommeliers’ across the globe has got to be the wine key, also known as a waiters corkscrew, waiter’s friend and a few other names depending on who you talk to.

-Invented in 1882 by German inventor Karl Wienke, the waiter’s corkscrew was initially known as a wine key for over a hundred years—named after it’s inventor.
+Invented in 1882 by German inventor Karl Wienke, the waiter’s corkscrew was initially known as a wine key for over a hundred years—named after the inventor.

 When tavern owners wanted to order a new folding corkscrew, they simply asked their salesmen for “Wienke’s corkscrew.”
 Unfortunately, most English speaking folks thought “Wienke” was pronounced “WineKey” instead of how it’s supposed to be pronounced “Veenka.”
 So instead of asking for “Veenka’s corkscrew,” they asked for “Wine Key’s corkscrew.”